jeremiemartinez/jeremiemartinez.github.com/_drafts/2017-03-02-review-yourself.md

 This is not an Android focus article like I am used to on this blog.
 However, it describes a situation that can happen a lot to a mobile developer: a single developer team.

-In this blog post, I will explain why and how I continued to do code reviews even if I was alone in my team.
+In this blog post, I will explain why and how I continued to do code reviews.

 <!-- more -->

 ## Context

-Recently I have been the only Android developer of Trainline Europe.
-I had to adapt the methodologies, the practices and the habits we followed as a team.
+In this context, I had to adapt the methodologies, the practices and the habits we followed as a team.
 The most important practice I wanted to keep was **code review**.

 ## Why is code review important?